ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 ### Mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) data

-__Overview.__ The ANTsX framework was used to develop a pipeline for mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) spatial transcriptomic mouse data onto the AllenCCFv3 (see Figure \ref{fig:allenpipelines}(a)).
-This pipeline, used recently in creating a high-resolution transcriptomic atlas of the mouse brain[@Yao:2023aa], performs mappings by first generating anatomical labels from tissue related gene expressions in the MERFISH data, and then spatially matching these labels to corresponding anatomical tissue parcellations in the AllenCCFv3.
+__Overview.__ The ANTsX framework was used to develop a pipeline for mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) spatial transcriptomic mouse data onto the AllenCCFv3 (see Figure
+\ref{fig:allenpipelines}(a)).
+This pipeline, used recently in creating a high-resolution transcriptomic atlas of the mouse brain [@Yao:2023aa], performs mappings by first generating anatomical labels from tissue related gene expressions in the MERFISH data, and then spatially matching these labels to corresponding anatomical tissue parcellations in the AllenCCFv3.
 The pipeline consists of MERFISH data specific preprocessing which includes section reconstruction, mapping corresponding anatomical labels between AllenCCFv3 and the spatial transcriptomic maps of the MERFISH data, and matching MERFISH sections to the atlas space.
-Following pre-processing, two main alignment steps were performed:
-1) 3-D global affine mapping and section matching of the AllenCCFv3 into the MERFISH data and 2) 2D global and deformable mapping between each MERFISH section and matched AllenCCFv3 section.
+Following pre-processing, two main alignment steps were performed: 1) 3-D global affine mapping and section matching of the AllenCCFv3 into the MERFISH data and 2) 2D global and deformable mapping between each MERFISH section and matched AllenCCFv3 section.
 Mappings learned via each step in the pipeline are preserved and concatenated to provide point-to-point correspondence between the original MERFISH data and AllenCCFv3, thus allowing individual gene expressions to be transferred into the AllenCCFv3.

 __Data.__ MERFISH mouse brain data was acquired using a previously detailed procedure [@Yao:2023aa].
-Briefly, a brain of C57BL/6 mouse was dissected according to standard procedures and placed into an optimal cutting temperature (OCT) compound (Sakura FineTek 4583) in which it was stored at -80°C. The fresh frozen brain was sectioned at $10 \mu m$ on Leica 3050 S cryostats at intervals of
+Briefly, a brain of C57BL/6 mouse was dissected according to standard procedures and placed into an optimal cutting temperature (OCT) compound (Sakura FineTek 4583) in which it was stored at -80$^\circ$C. The fresh frozen brain was sectioned at $10 \mu m$ on Leica 3050 S cryostats at intervals of
 $200 \mu m$ to evenly cover the brain.
-A set of 500 genes were imaged that had been carefully chosen to distinguish the $\sim5200$ clusters of our existing RNAseq taxonomy.
+A set of 500 genes were imaged that had been carefully chosen to distinguish the ${\sim}5200$ clusters of our existing RNAseq taxonomy.
 For staining the tissue with MERFISH probes, a modified version of instructions provided by the manufacturer was used [@Yao:2023aa].
 Raw MERSCOPE data were decoded using Vizgen software (v231).
-Cell segmentation was performed [@Liu:2023aa].
-In brief, cells were segmented based on DAPI and PolyT staining using Cellpose [@Stringer:2021aa].
+Cells were segmented based on DAPI and PolyT staining using Cellpose [@Liu:2023aa;@Stringer:2021aa].
 Segmentation was performed on a median z-plane (fourth out of seven) and cell borders were propagated to z-planes above and below.
 To assign cluster identity to each cell in the MERFISH dataset, we mapped the MERFISH cells to the scRNA-seq reference taxonomy.

 __Evaluation.__ Alignment of the MERFISH data into the AllenCCFv3 was qualitatively assessed by an expert anatomist at each iteration of the